 Again I start by spraying AS-12 Aircraft Aluminum.
 Once that is dry I mix Tamiya’s Medium Brown with a few drops of Nato Black.
 This is thinned to about 2/3 thinner to 1/3 paint mix and almost “misted” over the aluminum structure.
 You should get to a point where you have a metallic brown and you can do this by just patiently applying layers of the thinned paint.
-Lastly I add on some Ammo Washes: Track Wash and Light Rust.
+Lastly, I add on some Ammo Washes: Track Wash and Light Rust.
 I am pretty messy and uneven with it as rust tends to have a mind of its own.
 The last step is dabbing a bit of Tamiya Modeling Powders Rust all over the part.
 This gives it that rough rusty texture.
 I seal it all in with a coat of flat paint.

 Crankcase and Ignition Wires

 Both of these are 1/32 scale engines.
-On the left the crank case was painted in a medium gray.
+On the left, the crank case was painted in a medium gray.
 To highlight the front I used a pencil to draw around the edge where the bolts are.
 I also used a wash around each of the bolts.
 I then used a very thin mix of darker gray and blended in the pencil line.
-Finally I highlighted all of the bolts in silver.
+Finally, I highlighted all of the bolts in silver.

-On the right I simply glossed and used a couple washes on the crankcase and around the bolts.
+On the right, I simply glossed and used a couple washes on the crankcase and around the bolts.
 Each was highlighted in silver.
-I think the copper cooling jacket around the crank case adds a lot of interest to the engine.
+I think the copper cooling jacket around the crankcase adds a lot of interest to the engine.
 It was pained in copper and the brackets were masked and painted in silver.
-The whole thing was given several washes of tamiya black panel line wash.
+The whole thing was given several washes of Tamiya black panel line wash.
 Truly a versatile product!

-I found this stuff at an outdoors store – they use it to tie fly fishing lures and it comes in a variety of sizes.
+I found this stuff at an outdoor store – they use it to tie fly fishing lures and it comes in a variety of sizes.
 I prefer lead wire because it has a wonderful combination of being rigid and flexible at the same time.
 In other words, it is very easy to work with and it keeps its shape once it is bent.
 It also paints up nicely.

 Of course the larger the scale, the more you can do to bring out the detail.
-However, even in smaller scales a lot is possible only using paint.
+However, even in smaller scales, a lot is possible by only using paint.
 This one is a very small 1/48 Radial from a Japanese Ki-15 recon airplane.
 Paint and washes only.
 To accentuate the molded on ignition wires I first painted them black before only painting the very front of them in a Khaki colour:

-With the 1/32 Dauntless engine, I used shading and washes around the crank case.
-I used thin lead line for the ignition wires and I scratch built “connectors” for the wires from small bits of Tamiya tape and some paint:
+With the 1/32 Dauntless engine, I used shading and washes around the crankcase.
+I used thin lead line for the ignition wires and I scratch-built “connectors” for the wires from small bits of Tamiya tape and some paint:

-On this 1/48 HobbyBoss Corsair engine I used lead line for the ignition wires and did shading on the crank case.
+On this 1/48 HobbyBoss Corsair engine, I used lead line for the ignition wires and did shading on the crankcase.
 Actually, it is one of the better stock R-2800 engines out there.
 Just never mind the exhausts, I did not have my rusting technique down back then!

 The 1/32 Tamiya Corsairs come complete with gorgeous R-2800 radials.
 A friend asked me to build one for a build article so I stuck to an out-of-box build of the engine but I took advantage of the detail and carefully painted it.
 I did not add in the ignition wires but I followed the rest of my process.

 The engine is one of my favorite parts of the model build.
 Detailing radial engines is a lot of bang for the buck and you really do not have to go out and buy aftermarket components to make this part of your model stand out.
-Some good reference photos, careful painting, washes and even drybrushing can go a very long way.
+Some good reference photos, careful painting, washes, and even dry brushing can go a very long way.

 I hope you found this article helpful.
-If you have any questions, other ideas on how to make model kit engines pop or if you have some tips to share then please let me know in the comments!
+If you have any questions, other ideas on how to make model kit engines pop, or if you have some tips to share then please let me know in the comments!